Islandora/documentation/docs/technical-documentation/running-automated-tests.md

 ## User Interface

 !!! warning
-    Some of islandora's dependencies include deprecated code.
+    Some of Islandora's dependencies include deprecated code.
 This will cause the tests to fail when run through the GUI.
 To avoid this, use the command-line method with the `--suppress-deprecations` tag.